Send Events to Event Grid Topics

 • Task Count - defines the number of parallel instances

 • Think time- will define the time gap between every event.
 In case of more than 1 batch it will define the time gap between every batch

-• Event Data Count - number of events to be sent by this activity
+• Event Data Count - number of events to be sent by this automated tasks

-This activity configuration can also be fired whenever required, similar to Service Bus and Event hub activities.
+This automated tasks configuration can also be fired whenever required, similar to Service Bus and Event hub automated tasks.

 Accessing failed events of Event Grid Subscription